Another Brick in the Wall

-"Another Brick in the Wall" is a three-part composition on Pink Floyd's 1979 rock opera The Wall, written by bassist Roger Waters.
-"Part 2", a protest song against corporal punishment, and rigid and abusive schooling, features a children's choir.
-At the suggestion of producer Bob Ezrin, Pink Floyd added elements of disco.
+"Another Brick in the Wall" is a three-part composition on Pink Floyd's eleventh studio album The Wall (1979), written by the bassist, Roger Waters.
+"Part 2", a protest song against corporal punishment and rigid and abusive schooling, features a children's choir.
+At the suggestion of the producer, Bob Ezrin, Pink Floyd incorporated elements of disco.

-"Part 2" was released as a single, Pink Floyd's first in the UK since "Point Me at the Sky" (1968).
-It sold over four million copies worldwide and topped singles charts in fourteen countries, including in the UK and United States.
+"Part 2" was Pink Floyd's first UK single since "Point Me at the Sky" (1968).
+It sold more than four million copies worldwide and topped singles charts in 14 countries, including the UK and the US.
 It was nominated for a Grammy Award and was ranked number 384 on Rolling Stone's list of "The 500 Greatest Songs of All Time".

 Concept

 The three parts of "Another Brick in the Wall" appear on Pink Floyd's 1979 rock opera album The Wall.
 They are essentially one verse each, although Part 2 sees its own verse sung twice: once by Floyd members, and the second time by the guest choir along with Waters and Gilmour.
 During "Part 1", the protagonist, Pink, begins building a metaphorical wall around himself following the death of his father.
 In "Part 2", traumas involving his overprotective mother and abusive schoolteachers become bricks in the wall.
 Following a violent breakdown in "Part 3", Pink dismisses everyone he knows as "just bricks in the wall."

-Bassist Roger Waters wrote "Part 2" as a protest against rigid schooling, particularly boarding schools.
+Bassist Roger Waters wrote "Part 2" as a protest against oppressive schooling.
 "Another Brick in the Wall" appears in the film based on the album.
 In the "Part 2" sequence, children enter a school and march in unison through a meat grinder, becoming "putty-faced" clones, before rioting and burning down the school.